Dream of:22 August 1995 (2) "The Last Picture Show"

 I was sitting in a restaurant with the man from the college, trying to persuade him to hire the old black man.
 I mentioned that the old man was on social security and probably received about $500 a month.
 The man responded that no one could live off that.
 I replied that many people "down there" lived off such a small amount.
 By "down there" I meant people in the black part of town.

 Continuing to try to persuade the man from the college to hire the old black man, I brought up the fact that the old man had been in a movie, and that the movie had made money.
 I therefore argued that since the movie had made money from the old black man, the college could also.
 However I did point out the old man's acting talents had been rather limited.
 In the movie he had played a fight trainer, a role which he actually had in real life.
 So he hadn't really learned how to act.
 Nevertheless, I thought the old man's having been in a movie gave him credentials.

-I specifically told the man from the college that the movie had been directed by the director Bernardo Bertolucci.
+I specifically told the man from the college that the movie had been directed by Bernardo Bertolucci.
 I also mentioned the movie had been in black and white.
 I hadn't seen the movie in quite a while and wanted to see it again myself.

 Dream Epics Home Page

 Copyright 2003 by email@example.com